garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Affinity diagram.md

 	- Sort & re-sort into larger clusters subgroups as necessary
 	***NOTE: Place notes one at a time; as each note is placed, other team members may add similar notes in close proximity***
 3. Look to split up large groups
-	- Find sub-topics - forming the hierarchy
+	- Find sub-topics - forming the hierarchy![[Pasted image 20240326221251.png]]

+### How far do you take the analysis
+- as far as is helpful for your needs

+1. Useful until you have uncovered with some rigor,
+2. What is essential vs